dpoulson/Astropixels/docs/getting-started/installation.md

 Here is what Joel says:

 ```
 Here are the Astropixels logic display with diffuser I been working on.
-It is for the MK4 dome.
-The difference here is that
+It is for the
+MK4 dome.
+The difference here is that you screw the Astropixels board to the locking
-you screw the Astropixels board to the locking bar (using M3 6mm screws) of the Rear logic display instead of the RLD board it self.
+bar (using M3 6mm screws) of the Rear logic display instead of the RLD board it self.

 It's a multicolor print but its a single filament swap after the first layer.
+I use
-I use PETG (Transparent for the first
+PETG (Transparent for the first layer, dark blue or black for the rest).
+You will need
-layer, dark blue or black for the rest).
-You will need to use a 0.4 nozzle and print at 0.2 layer height.
-I print
+ use a 0.4 nozzle and print at 0.2 layer height.
+I print mine a bit hotter (265c) and
-mine a bit hotter (265c) and print the first layer at 30mm/s.
+ print the first layer at 30mm/s.
 I included my Bambu Studio file with those settings.

 IMPORTANT.
-The bezel fits really snug over the LEDs but you could apply pressure on them if your screws are too tight.
+The bezel fits really snug over the LEDs but you could apply pressure on
-Turn your screw just tight enough so that nothing moves and you are good.
+them if your screws are too tight.
+Turn your screw just tight enough so that nothing
+moves and you are good.
 ```

 ## Spacers